mfcovington/r_club/_posts/2016-01-26-git-exercises.md

 __Now with your partner, complete the exercises below__

 __Partner 1:__ Create a repository "Favorites".
-Create a Add partner 2 as a collaborator.
+Add partner 2 as a collaborator.
+Anybody can clone your public repository, but only collaborators can push code directly to it.

 __Partner 2:__ Clone the repository.
 Create a text file "Foods" that has your name and a favorite food.
 Stage, commit, and push your changes.